 Restricted Capital and Surplus: Our regulated insurance legal entities are required by statute to meet and maintain a minimum level of capital as stated in applicable state regulations, such as risk-based capital requirements.
 These balances are monitored regularly to ensure compliance with these regulations.
-We are out of compliance with the minimum levels for certain of our regulated insurance legal entities.
+For the period ended September 30, 2023, we are out of compliance with the minimum levels for certain of our regulated insurance legal entities.

 NOTE 15.
-SUBSEQUENT EVENTS
+16. SUBSEQUENT EVENTS

-On August 4, 2023, we entered into the New Credit Agreement to provide for a credit facility pursuant to which, among other things, the lenders have provided \$60.0 million delayed draw term loan commitments.
-We may borrow delayed draw term loans under such commitments at any time and from time to time on or prior to the date that is nine months after the effective date of the New Credit Agreement, subject to the satisfaction or waiver of customary conditions.
-Borrowings under the New Credit Agreement accrue interest at a rate per annum of 15.00%, payable quarterly in arrears at our election, subject to limitations set forth in the Fourth Waiver in respect of cash payments under the New Credit Agreement, either in cash or "in kind" by adding the amount of accrued interest to the principal amount of the outstanding loans under the New Credit Agreement.
+On August 4, 2023 October 2, 2023, we the Company, the existing lender, and the New Lender, entered into the New Credit Agreement Incremental Amendment No. 1 to provide for a credit facility pursuant to which, among other things, the lenders have provided \$60.0 million delayed draw term loan commitments.
+We may borrow delayed draw term loans under such commitments at any time and from time to time on or prior to the date that is nine months after the effective date of Commitment Increase by the New Credit Agreement, subject to the satisfaction or waiver of customary conditions.
+Borrowings Lender under the New Amended Credit Agreement accrue interest at a rate per annum of 15.00%, payable quarterly in arrears at our election, subject to limitations set forth in the Fourth Waiver in respect of cash payments Agreement.
+Loans under the New Credit Agreement, either in cash or "in kind" by adding Commitment Increase will have the amount of accrued interest to the principal amount of the outstanding same terms as loans under the New Credit Agreement.

-Also on August 4, 2023, we entered into the Fourth Waiver under the Credit Agreement.
+Also on August 4, 2023, we entered into original term loan commitments provided by the Fourth Waiver under the Credit Agreement.
 The Fourth Waiver amends and restates the Third Waiver by, among other things, permanently waiving compliance with the minimum liquidity covenant set forth in Section 11.12.2 of the Credit Agreement, which waiver under the Third Waiver previously was temporary and would have expired on August 29, 2023.
 From August 4, 2023 until the Credit Agreement is terminated and all outstanding loans thereunder are repaid, we will be subject to a minimum liquidity covenant of not less than \$25.0 million.
+Existing Lender.

-In addition, on August 4, 2023, we entered into the Warrantholders Agreement setting forth the rights and obligations of us and the Holders of the Warrants and providing for the issuance of the Warrants to purchase up to 1,656,789 shares of our common stock.
-See Note 1, Organization and Basis of Presentation, for additional information regarding the New Credit Agreement, the Fourth Waiver and the Warrantholders Agreement.
+In addition, connection with Incremental Amendment No. 1, on August 4, 2023 October 2, 2023, we the Company and the New Lender entered into the Warranholders Agreement a warranholders agreement setting forth the rights and obligations of us the Company and the Holders New Lender as a holder of the Warrants, and providing for the issuance of the Warrants to purchase up to 1,656,789 176,724 shares of our common stock.
+Common Stock.
+See Note 15, Organization and Basis of Presentation Short-Term Borrowings, for additional information regarding the New Credit Agreement, the Fourth Waiver Incremental Amendment No.1 and the Warranholders Agreement.